 Primary C-section rates are lowest of all for women who choose to give birth at home or in a midwife-led birth center

-Here in the Chicago-area, women who plan to give birth at home or in a freestanding birth center like The Birth Center at PCC have a 3 – 4% chance of ending up with a cesarean.
-That’s two to four times lower than the lowest hospital rates (which range from about 8% to 13%), and six to eight times lower than the highest hospital rates (which range from about 19% to 24%).
+Nationally, women who plan to give birth at home or in freestanding birth centers (like Birth Center of Chicago, Burr Ridge Birth Center or The Birth Center at PCC ) have a 3 – 4% chance of ending up with a cesarean.
+That’s two to four times lower than the lowest hospital rates (which range from about 7% to 11%), and six to eight times lower than the highest hospital rates (which range from about 19% to 24%).